 Put simply, risk is the possibility of something bad happening.
 Risk involves uncertainty about the implications of an activity with respect to something we value.
 In the workplace, what we value is the safety of ourselves and our coworkers.

-We know that every workplace has risks and hazards and, as a health and safety professional, it’s up to you to help your organisation mitigate risks and embed a safety culture that manages risk before it can cause harm.
+We know that every workplace has risks and hazards and, as a health and safety professional, it’s up to you to help your organization mitigate risks and embed a safety culture that manages risk before it can cause harm.

 Globally someone of the most common work accidents and injuries can be credited to: